rohanjsh/TimedQuiz/README.md

-# quizz
+# Timed Quiz

-A new Flutter application.
+A new Flutter application designed to be a webapp for nonprofit organization hosted on https://dattmandirquiz.netlify.app/#/

 ## Getting Started